Revised: November, 2019

 The Treasurer will make fiduciary recommendations to the Board, as necessary.

 Due to the international scope of VETERANS OF SAFETY, checks may be signed by either the Treasurer or the Executive Director.
-All checks in excess of $500.00 must be signed by both the Executive Director and the President, or President-Elect.
-Section 5: SECRETARY
+All checks in excess of $500.00 must be signed by both the Executive Director and the President,.
+In the absence of the Executive Director, the Vice President shall sign checks with the President and Treasurer.

 Section 6: EXECUTIVE DIRECTOR